dg1223/GangaGSOC2024/PROJECT.md

 Press `q` to get back to ganga prompt.

-This is all there is to checking if the ‘initial task’ was successfully done.
-How to execute the unit tests are shown in the last section below.
+This is all there is to checking if the ‘initial task’ was successfully executed.
+How to execute the unit tests is shown in [the last section](#running-unit-tests) below.

-Quit ganga and get back to the root directory:
+Quit ganga and get back to the `GSoC` directory:

 ```python
 quit
 ```

-You should now be in the `GSoC` directory.

-**Edge Cases to Consider**
+**Edge Cases to Consider in Counting Word Frequency**

 There were 2 edge cases that I needed to address to get the correct word count.
 I used the most popular PDF processing library `pypdf` to extract text from `LHC.pdf`.
 Upon examining the extracted text, I found the following edge cases: